nodejs/undici/README.md

   saturated.

 * `'connect'`, emitted when a socket has been created and connected.
+The first argument is the  `Client` instance.
   The client will connect once `client.size > 0`.

 * `'disconnect'`, emitted when socket has disconnected.
 The first argument of the event is the error which caused the socket to disconnect.
+The second argument is the `Client` instance.
 The client will reconnect if or once `client.size > 0`.

 <a name='pool'></a>